anypercentstudio/speedcode/README.md

 4. click **"load unpacked"**
 5. select cloned repo

-right now the extension shows different images based on whether ur currently on LeetCode or any other site.
+right now the extension shows the problem information and allows users to save problems they want to come back to